marcus-crane/utf9k/content/questions/saml-inspect-request.md

 ---
-title: "SAML"
+title: "How can I inspect a SAML request?"
-slug: "saml"
+slug: "saml-inspect-request"
 category: "questions"
 tags:
 - "authentication"
 - "saml"
 ---

-## How can I inspect a SAML request?

 Until recently, I never had to go near SAML with a 10 foot pole but I was recently helping out a coworker with adding SAML authentication to an Elasticsearch cluster.